Couples have lofty ideals.

 - Compromise on child care pick up and drop offs.

 - Mark special days on the calendar where one parent will need to be at work more than usual (tax accountants around April, government workers and politicians around election time).
+I use an Erin Condren Life Planner to stay organized.

 - The parent who works while the other stays home shouldn’t expect to simply lie on the couch.
 Staying home with kids is work, and if the stay-at-home parent isn’t relaxing on the couch just yet, the other one shouldn’t either.